 The centerpiece of this development is the Jeddah Kingdom Tower which is planned to be the tallest building in the world upon completion.
-The project is estimated to cost SAR 75 Billion and scheduled completion date is on year 2020.
+The project is estimated to cost SAR 75 Billion and scheduled completion date is around 2023.

 King Abdulaziz International Airport expansion